sharmaRohan13/whatsapp-broadcast/go/README.md

 ## First-Time Setup

 1. Run the application
+2. Sample files will be created in `~/Downloads/whatsapp-broadcast/`
+3. Edit the files with your contacts and message
+4. Press Enter to continue
-2. A QR code will appear in the terminal
+5. A QR code will appear in the terminal
-3. Open WhatsApp on your phone
+6. Open WhatsApp on your phone
-4. Go to: Menu → Linked Devices → Link a Device
+7. Go to: Menu → Linked Devices → Link a Device
-5. Scan the QR code
+8. Scan the QR code
-6. Session is saved in `whatsapp-data/session.db`
+9. Session is saved in `whatsapp-data/session.db`
-7. Next runs won't require QR scanning
+10. Next runs won't require QR scanning or file setup

 ## Session Storage